Why Should I Hire a Divorce Mediator?

 Do We Have Too Many Complex Issues to Use Divorce Mediation?
 We Own a Business and Multiple Properties.
 I Thought Mediation is Only For Simple Divorces?

-We have mediated divorces that have included multi-million dollar properties, businesses, and other “complicated” issues.
-Mediation can be used in a variety of divorces or separations.
-Our background in the legal aspects of divorce allows us to address a variety of perceived challenges.
+For over 15 years, we have mediated divorces that have included multi-million dollar properties, businesses, and other “complex” issues.
+Mediation can be used in almost every divorce or separation.
+Our extensive experience and background in the legal, financial and emotional aspects of divorce allows us to address a variety of perceived challenges.
+We have the ability to understand and discuss high level, sophisticated, financial, retirement, property, business, estate and tax issues.
+When needed, we include financial and other professionals in the process as part of a collaborative mediation team to ensure all items are properly addressed.

 Can We Mediate Before We Have Really Made the Decision to Divorce?